 - If required, you can use a mesh strainer to remove any skins.

-- Add water, breast milk, formula milk or cow’s milk to adjust the consistency of the mixture.
+- Add water, breast milk, formula milk or cow’s milk (to be added only after 10 months of age) to adjust the consistency of the mixture.

 5. Carrot Beetroot Potato Puree Recipe

-Beetroots are rich in iron, and Vitamin A. Carrots are rich in beta-carotene and Vitamin A. It is good for the baby’s eyesight and also helps in the body resisting infection.
-Potatoes are rich in carbohydrates.
+Beetroots are rich in iron, and Vitamin A, fibre, and potassium.
+Carrots are rich in beta-carotene and Vitamin A. It is good for the baby’s eyesight and also helps in the body resisting infection.
 Some babies do not like beetroot puree, so you can try a combination of beetroots, carrots, and potatoes.
-You can start giving this mixture when the baby is around 8 months.
+You can start giving this mixture when the baby is around eight months.